entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The process seems present in *Ligulalepis*.
 The presence should be a plesiomorphy for osteichthyans.

-> - The coding of *Eosteus* is ?, due to a lack of nostril detail.
+> - The coding of *Eosteus* is ?, due to lack of nostril detail.

 120. Extended preorbital region between eyes and nasal capsule: (0) absent; (1) present.